-Angela Lansbury was interviewed for three-and-a-half hours in North Hollywood, CA. She recalls growing up in England before immigrating to New York during the London Blitz, and beginning her early motion picture career at MGM with such films as "Gaslight" and "The Picture of Dorian Gray."
-Her many appearances on live television shows, including: Robert Montgomery Presents, The George Gobel Show, Ford Television Theatre, Your Show of Shows, and Playhouse 90 continued to highlight both her comedic and dramatic talents.
-She discusses her many television movies over the years, her award-winning Broadway successes in "Mame," "Gypsy" and in "Sweeney Todd: The Demon Barber of Fleet Street," and details her involvement as star and executive producer of the popular 12-season mystery series, Murder She Wrote.
-The interview was conducted by Morrie Gelman on September 15, 1998.
+In her three-and-a-half hour Archive interview, Angela Lansbury recalls growing up in England before immigrating to New York during the London Blitz and beginning her early motion picture career at MGM with such films as "Gaslight" and "The Picture of Dorian Gray."
+Her many appearances on live television shows, including: Robert Montgomery Presents, The George Gobel Show, Ford Television Theatre, Your Show of Shows and Playhouse 90 continued to highlight both her comedic and dramatic talents.
+She discusses her many television movies over the years, her award-winning Broadway successes in "Mame," "Gypsy" and in "Sweeney Todd: The Demon Barber of Fleet Street" and details her involvement as star and executive producer of the popular 12-season mystery series, Murder She Wrote.
+Morrie Gelman conducted the interview in North Hollywood, CA on September 15, 1998.

 Angela Lansbury's importance to television is primarily related to her production and performance contributions in Murder, She Wrote.
 From its inception in 1984, the CBS broadcast series enjoyed top ten ratings and performed equally well for USA network when it was placed in strip syndication.